iluwatar/java-design-patterns/monad/README.md

 * Debugging can be difficult due to less transparent operational flow.

 ## Related Patterns

+Related design patterns to monads in Java include

 * [Factory Method](https://java-design-patterns.com/patterns/factory-method/): Similar in that it helps instantiate monads, encapsulating object creation logic.
 * [Command](https://java-design-patterns.com/patterns/command/): Also encapsulates operations, but monads add context management to the mix.